yuchdev/cpp/01_low_level/01_fundamental_types/README.md

   ```

 * There is exactly one value of `std::nullptr_t`
-  You can copy it, pass it, and store it—but there is no "other" null pointer value.
+  You can copy it, pass it, and store it - but there is no "other" null pointer value.

 * `decltype(nullptr)` is useful in templates